Ecwid/ecwid-api-docs/includes/_orders.md

-customerId | number  | Unique customer internal ID (if the order is placed by a registered user) membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The total sum of applied discounts usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`
+customerId | number  | Unique customer internal ID (if the order is placed by a registered user) membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The sum of applied discounts without coupon discount.
+To get the total order discount, take the sum of `couponDiscount` and `discount` usdTotal | number | Order total in USD globalReferer | string | URL that the customer came to the store from createDate | date |  The date/time of order placement, e.g `2014-06-06 18:57:19 +0000`